-r) Shared Funds
+q) Shared Funds

 Shared Funds are held on behalf of a cluster of participating schools as agreed with the Ministry of Education.
 In instances where funds are outside of the School's control, these amounts are not recorded in the Statement of Comprehensive Revenue and Expense.
-In instances where the school is determined to be the principal for providing the service related to the Shared Funds (such as the RTLB programme), all income and expenditure related to the provision of the service is recorded in the Statement of Comprehensive Revenue and Expense.
 The School holds sufficient funds to enable the funds to be used for their intended purpose.

-s) Provision for Cyclical Maintenance
+r) Provision for Cyclical Maintenance